-The Baltic Sea is suffering from a lack of oxygen.
-The oxygen deficiency is most wide spread in deep basins in the Baltic Proper, Gulf of Finland and the Gulf of Riga.
-The limited inflows of high saline and oxygen rich water from the North Sea and the high freshwater input cause a strong stratification of the water column that prevents ventilation of the deep water.
-The strong stratification in combination with eutrophication and other factors forms the basis for the problematic oxygen conditions that are found in the Baltic Sea.
+Vast bottom areas in the Baltic Sea are suffering from oxygen deficiency.
+Total absence of oxygen and lack of oxygen in the deep water are mainly found in the central deep basins in the Baltic Proper, Gulf of Finland and Gulf of Riga.
+Limited inflows of high saline and oxygen rich water from the North Sea through the Belt Sea and the Sound together with the high freshwater input from land and precipitation cause a strong stratification of the water column that prevents ventilation of the deep water.
+The strong stratification in combination with eutrophication and other factors forms the basis for the problematic low-oxygen conditions that are found in the Baltic Sea.

-Anoxia is the condition when all oxygen is consumed by microbial processes and hydrogen sulphide (H2S) is formed, which is toxic for all higher marine life.
+Anoxia is the condition when all oxygen has been consumed by microbial processes and no oxygen is left in the water.
+If the water stays anoxic for a longer period of time hydrogen sulphide (H2S) is formed, which is toxic for all higher marine life.
 Only bacteria and fungi can survive in a water environment with total absence of oxygen.
 During anoxic conditions nutrients, such as phosphate and silicate, are released from the sediments to the water column, which, due to vertical mixing, can reach the surface layer and the photic zone.
-High concentrations of phosphate favour phytoplankton growth, especially cyanobacteria in the Baltic Sea during summer which can further enhance the oxygen depletion as the bloom sinks to the bottom and consume oxygen to decompose.
+High concentrations of phosphate in surface waters favour phytoplankton growth, especially cyanobacteria in the Baltic Sea during summer which can further enhance the oxygen depletion as the bloom sinks to the bottom and consume oxygen when it is decomposed.